inamdarmihir/foodiespot-agent/README.md

 ## Prompt Engineering Approach

-The system uses a sophisticated prompt engineering strategy:
+The system implements a sophisticated prompt engineering strategy to ensure optimal LLM performance:

-1. **Base System Message**: Establishes the assistant's identity and capabilities
-2. **Dynamic Context Enrichment**: Enhances user messages with date/time information and user details
+### System Prompt Design

+1. **Role Definition**: The system prompt clearly establishes the assistant's identity as a restaurant reservation specialist, setting boundaries for its knowledge domain and capabilities.

+2. **Base System Message**: Provides comprehensive instructions on how to handle different types of queries, including restaurant search, availability checking, and reservation processing.

-3. **Few-Shot Examples**: Provides the model with examples of expected behavior
+3. **Few-Shot Examples**: Includes carefully crafted examples that demonstrate ideal interaction patterns for common scenarios, helping the model understand the expected response format and tone.

-4. **Chain-of-Thought**: Guides the model to break down complex queries into steps
+4. **Contextual Enrichment**: The system dynamically enhances user messages with:
+   - Current date and time information
+   - References to previous restaurants mentioned
+   - User details already provided (name, contact information)
+   - Party size preferences

+5. **Guard Rails Implementation**:
-5. **Guard Rails**: Explicit instructions for handling edge cases and maintaining conversational flow
+   - Clear instructions for handling edge cases (e.g., unavailable restaurants)
+   - Guidelines for maintaining a professional, helpful tone
+   - Instructions for protecting user privacy (PII redaction)
+   - Content moderation rules

+### Optimization Techniques

+1. **Token Efficiency**: Careful prompt design to maximize information while minimizing token usage
+2. **Context Window Management**: Selective inclusion of conversation history
+3. **Temperature Tuning**: Lower temperature (0.3) for reservation confirmation, higher (0.7) for recommendations
+4. **Hybrid Approach**: Using regex for entity extraction to reduce dependency on the LLM for standard pattern recognition

+### Prompt Evolution Process

+The system employs a continuous improvement process for prompts:
+1. Initial prompt design based on user personas and journey mapping
+2. Testing with diverse user scenarios
+3. Analyzing failure modes and edge cases
+4. Iterative refinement to address identified issues
+5. A/B testing of prompt variations to optimize performance

 ## Example Conversations

-### Example 1: Making a Reservation
+### Example 1: Basic Restaurant Search and Reservation

 **User**: "Hi, I'm looking for Japanese restaurants in Bandra"
 **Assistant**: "I found one excellent Japanese restaurant in Bandra: Sakura Fusion (ID: sf010).
 They offer authentic Japanese cuisine with a modern twist.
 It has a 4.7/5 rating, a ₹₹₹₹ price range, and features a sushi bar and private dining.
 Would you like more details or check availability for a reservation?"